JustaTirkey/Breast-Cancer/README.md

 # Breast Cancer Prediction

 This is a machine learning project on the breast Cancer dataset to predict if a person is likely to be diagnosised with breast cancer or not.
 In this I have tested three very basic models to predict the diagnosis.
-The models are namely logistic regression, deccision tree and random forest.
+The models are namely logistic regression, decision tree and random forest.

 ## Libraries used